Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Electroproduction of longitudinal meson with evolved singlet quark and gluon GPDs: a comparison to experiment

-In Fig.~\ref{fig_FIVEE} we show the longitudinal cross section for the electro-production of neutral rho mesons versus $W=\sqrt{s}$ in GeV, for $Q^2=1.6-1.9$ GeV$^2$ (a), $Q^2=1.9-2.2$ GeV$^2$ (b), $Q^2=2.2-2.5$ GeV$^2$ (c), $Q^2=2.5-2.8$ GeV$^2$ (d), $Q^2=2.8-3.1$ GeV$^2$ (e).
-The {solid-blue curves} are with the evolved up and down singlet quark, and gluon GPDs (i.e., (\ref{totalcs}) with $\mathcal{N}_{t}=151.654$ and $\mathcal{N}_{s}=0$).
-The {solid-green curves} are the holographic real s-channel contribution (i.e., (\ref{totalcsS-channel}) with $\mathcal{N}_{t}=0$ and $\mathcal{N}_{s}=-535.996$).
-The {dashed-red curves} are the sum of the s-channel background, and the evolved up and down singlet quark, and gluon GPD contributions at amplitude level (i.e., (\ref{totalcs}) with $\mathcal{N}_{t}=151.654$ and $\mathcal{N}_{s}=-126.078$).
-The brown data points are from 4.2 GeV CLAS \cite{CLAS:2004cri}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The yellow data points are from CORNELL \cite{Cassel:1981sx}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The cyan data points are from HERMES \cite{HERMES:2000jnb}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The purple data points are from E665 \cite{E665:1997qph}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The black data points are from 5.754 GeV CLAS \cite{CLAS:2008rpm}, see Fig.~25 in~\cite{CLAS:2008rpm}.
-Overall, the cross section is dominated by the s-channel exchange at low $\sqrt{s}$, and the evolved GPDs initialized by the holographic t-channel exchanges at large $\sqrt{s}$.
-More data will be welcome, for a detailed comparison.
+Furthermore, the values of the physical parameters $m_{N}=0.94~\text{GeV}$, $m_{\rho^{0,+}}=0.775~\text{GeV}$, and $f^{\prime}_{\rho^{0,+}}=f_{\rho^{0,+}}=0.216~\text{GeV}$ have been used throughout the analysis.
+In Figs.~\ref{fig_FIVEE}, the {solid-blue curves} are using the evolved singlet quark (up and down) and gluon GPDs, the {red curves} are the sum of the s-channel background, and the evolved singlet quark plus gluon GPDs (i.e., (\ref{totalcs})), the brown data points are from 4.2 GeV CLAS \cite{CLAS:2004cri}, the yellow data points are from CORNELL \cite{Cassel:1981sx}, the cyan data points are from HERMES \cite{HERMES:2000jnb}, the purple data points are from E665 \cite{E665:1997qph}, the black data points are from 5.754 GeV CLAS \cite{CLAS:2008rpm}.

-In Fig.~\ref{fig_SECOND} we show the longitudinal cross section for the electro-production of neutral rho mesons versus $W=\sqrt{s}$ in GeV, for $Q^2=3.1-3.6$ GeV$^2$ (a), $Q^2=3.6-4.1$ GeV$^2$ (b), $Q^2=4.1-4.6$ GeV$^2$ (c), $Q^2=4.6-5.1$ GeV$^2$ (d), $Q^2=5.1-5.6$ GeV$^2$ (e).
-The {solid-blue curves} are with the evolved up and down singlet quark, and gluon GPDs (i.e., (\ref{totalcs}) with $\mathcal{N}_{t}=292.834$ and $\mathcal{N}_{s}=0$).
-The {solid-green curves} are the holographic real s-channel contribution (i.e., (\ref{totalcsS-channel}) with $\mathcal{N}_{t}=0$ and $\mathcal{N}_{s}=-535.996$).
-The {dashed-red curves} are the sum of the s-channel, and the evolved up and down singlet quark, and gluon GPD contributions at amplitude level (i.e., (\ref{totalcs}) with $\mathcal{N}_{t}=292.834$ and $\mathcal{N}_{s}=-142.114$).
-The cyan data points are from HERMES \cite{HERMES:2000jnb}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The purple data points are from E665 \cite{E665:1997qph}, see also Fig.25 of \cite{CLAS:2008rpm}.
-The black data points are from 5.754 GeV CLAS \cite{CLAS:2008rpm}, see also Fig.~25 of \cite{CLAS:2008rpm}.
-The same observations made earlier regarding the s-channel dominance at low $W=\sqrt{s}$, and the t-channel dominance at large $\sqrt{s}$.
-Our results are in good agreement with the reported data.